TwinLiteNet+: An Enhanced Multi-Task Segmentation Model for Autonomous Driving: Proposed method

 \section{\textbf{Proposed method}}

 This paper introduces TwinLiteNet$^+$, a model specifically engineered for segmenting drivable areas and lanes.
 Inspired by the preceding TwinLiteNet \cite{twin}, our study aims to enhance the model by refining both the encoder and decoder components.
 In particular, the proposed decoder is designed to effectively leverage information compared to its predecessor while still maintaining a low computational resource utilization.
-Moreover, the encoder integrates depth-wise dilated separable convolutions, thereby optimizing the inference time of the model which is suitable for real-time implementation.
+Moreover, the encoder integrates depthwise dilated separable convolutions, thereby optimizing the inference time of the model which is suitable for real-time implementation.
 TwinLiteNet$^+$ operates in two primary phases: the Encode-phase and the Decode-phase, incorporating a Partial Class Activation Attention (PCAA) module \cite{pcaa} which enhances segmentation precision and efficiency by focusing on key areas like drivable zones and lanes.
+While several attention mechanisms such as DANet \cite{cfam}, SE \cite{senet}, and CBAM \cite{cbam} have been proposed to enhance feature representations by modeling spatial and/or channel-wise dependencies, they typically rely on global feature statistics or self-attention across the entire feature map without explicitly incorporating semantic class information.
+In contrast, PCAA generates attention maps guided by partial class activation maps, which embed category-level semantics.
+This enables PCAA to focus selectively on regions relevant to specific classes, offering both strong discriminative capability and high computational efficiency.

 In the Encoding stage, the model processes the input image $\textbf{I}_\text{RGB} \in \mathbb{R}^{3 \times H \times W}$ using a shared-weight Encoder block, designed to extract pertinent image features.
 This block leverages an extended receptive field provided by dilated convolutions, combined with the low computational demand yet high efficiency of Depthwise Convolution, thereby enhancing the model's performance while maintaining low latency.
 The Encoder's output $\textbf{F}_\text{e} \in \mathbb{R}^{C^{'} \times \frac{H}{8} \times \frac{W}{8}}$ is processed by the PCAA mechanism, emphasizing key features, particularly of drivable areas and lanes.
 PCAA operates by collecting local class representations based on partial Class Activation Maps (CAMs) and calculating pixel-to-class similarity maps within patches, a significant approach for advancing the precision and effectiveness of semantic segmentation models.
 Following this, a feature map $\textbf{F}_\text{pcaa} \in \mathbb{R}^{C^{''} \times \frac{H}{8} \times \frac{W}{8}}$ is channeled into two separate Decoder blocks, each tasked with specific prediction objectives.
 The output of these blocks yields segmentation maps for Drivable Area Segmentation and Lane Segmentation, represented as $\textbf{O}_\text{drivable}$, $\textbf{O}_\text{lane} \in \mathbb{R}^{2 \times H \times W}$.The simple feedforward process is outlined in Algorithm \ref{feedforward}.
 The model’s training integrates both Focal \cite{focal} and Tversky loss \cite{tversky} functions.
 TwinLiteNet$^+$ is available in four configurations: Nano, Small, Medium to Large, offering adaptability based on the computational power of the underlying hardware.
 The comprehensive architecture of TwinLiteNet$^+$ is depicted in Figure \ref{arch}.